Voyager Series User Manual

 The Voyager Series of calculators were introduced by Hewlett-Packard in 1981.
 Each model provided different capabilities and was aimed at different user markets.

-In this document, all models are referenced without trailing L.
+In this document, all models are referenced without trailing L or C.

 • DM11 — mid-range scientific calculator